charliekim2/chatapp/README.md

 	- Install air via `go install github.com/air-verse/air@latest`
 	- Run `air` to start the server
 	- Go to the admin dashboard via `localhost:8090/_` and import `pb_schema.json`
-- Or, if not running the app, make sure to `templ generate` the template files
+- Or, if not running via air, make sure to `templ generate` the template files